TheFractalityInstitute/CHIMERA_Cognitive_Architecture/README.md

 ## 🤝 Contributing
 We welcome contributions!
 Please see our Contributing Guidelines for details.

-📄 License
+## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 The Fractality Institute for the theoretical framework